 About Our Standards

 We periodically revise our standards to ensure we take into account new developments, their impacts and what can be done to mitigate those impacts.
-On October 4, 2016 our Multi-Stakeholder Group approved the finalized development of the 2016 Standard for Salmonid Fisheries, as well as revisions to our 2016 Standard for Fisheries and 2016 Standard for Aquaculture.
+On October 4, 2016 our Multi-Stakeholder Group approved the 2016 Standard for Salmonid Fisheries, as well as revisions to our 2016 Standard for Fisheries and 2016 Standard for Aquaculture.

 Learn more about the standards revision process and how you can be involved